Total Variation Graph Neural Networks: Additional results

-Plots with the logarithm of $\Sb\Sb^T$ and the UMAP transform of $\X^{(L)}$ for Citeseer, Pubmed and DBLP are presented in Fig.~\ref{fig: SST_plot_supplementary} and \ref{fig: umap_plot_supplementary}, respectively.
-As for the case of Cora, TVGNN manages to give better separated clusters with sharper assignments for all three graphs when compared to the other three GNN-based clustering methods that produce soft assignments.
+As for the case of Cora, TVGNN manages to give better-separated clusters with sharper assignments for all three graphs when compared to the other three GNN-based clustering methods that produce soft assignments.
+These plots also show that the cluster distribution given by TVGNN is not always balanced, see for instance Fig.~\ref{fig: SST_plot_supplementary_dblp}.
+In fact, with respect to the true labels, all four datasets are imbalanced, which can be seen from Fig.~\ref{fig: SST_plot_labels_supplementary}.